Made by Google event on Oct. 15: How to watch Pixel 4 announcements

 CNET will also be at the event in New York with Senior Editor Lynn La, Senior Reporter Richard Nieva, Associate Editor Molly Price and Senior Editor Iyaz Akhtar.
 Google is also hosting a livestream of the event on YouTube.

-Discuss: The 2019 Google Event is Tuesday, Oct.
-15: Start time, how to watch, livestream, Pixel 4 news
+Discuss: Google Pixel 4 Event: Start time, how to watch, livestream, rumors and announcements

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.